GSA/889-tool/README.md

 The python Flask application can be deployed in a production environment using a variety of tools.
 While they are not required, these tools may be useful:

-- honcho https://honcho.readthedocs.io/en/latest/ (MIT) -- A command-line application which helps you manage and run Procfile-based applications -- Used to manage the Flask app in a production environment.
-- gunicorn https://docs.gunicorn.org/en/stable/ (MIT) -- WSGI HTTP Server for UNIX -- Used to run multiple workers for the Flask app
+- gunicorn https://docs.gunicorn.org/en/stable/ (MIT) -- WSGI HTTP Server for UNIX -- Used to run FastAPI app
-- nginx (BSD2) or apache (Apache2) web server -- Full webservers for production deployment

-Additional libraries used by the tool can be found in the requirements.txt (python libraries) and package.json (javascript libraries) files.
+- uvicorn https://www.uvicorn.org (BSD) -- Provides asynchronous workers to allow gunicorn to handle asyncIO Additional libraries used by the tool can be found in the requirements.txt (python libraries) and package.json (javascript libraries) files.

 ## Features